 In early 2021, SB 247 and SB 142 were both passed by the state legislature, which then sent the bills to Gov. John Bel Edwards.
 He promptly signed these bills along with another sports betting bill, which allowed the laws to go into effect three weeks later.

 In early July 2021, the Gaming Control Board announced its intention to open the application process for sportsbook operators.
-This will officially begin the launch of the sports betting industry.
-It will likely only take the GCB a few months to investigate and license the initial wave of sportsbooks.
+This officially began the launch of the sports betting industry.

-Not yet, but live or in-game betting will undoubtedly be offered at many of the most popular sportsbooks soon to launch in Louisiana.
-Operators like DraftKings and FanDuel offer stable live streaming and in-play betting platforms in other states where they are active.
-Once they come to Louisiana, they will offer this feature to Louisiana sports bettors as well.
+At mobile sportsbooks in Louisiana, live or in-game betting is offered at many of the most popular locations.
+Operators like DraftKings and FanDuel offer stable live streaming and in-play betting platforms.

 Any Louisiana sports wagerers will need to be 21 years of age or older.
 This will be the legal sports betting age regardless of location or wager type.